 By the end of this course, students will be able to:

-Prerequisites: No prior knowledge of LGBTQ+ topics, or healthcare in general, is required.
+Prerequisites: No prior knowledge on queer theory, LGBTQ+ topics, or healthcare in general, is required.
+We will cover everything necessary to participate in class through readings and short lectures.
 This class may be better for older students (15+) because of the nature of the topics and personal nature of some of the content.
 Completion of at least a year of high school level writing is recommended so that students are able to think conceptually about how to craft a well-written research paper.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply